October 11, 2015

 April 19, 2014

-Leo Esclamado will represent Alipato Project in Hyphen Magazine’s Asian-American male pageant.
-He and his dance crew have been working hard on the talent portion: a hip hop dance against domestic violence and climate change!
+Leo Esclamado represented Alipato Project in Hyphen Magazine’s Asian-American male pageant.
+He and his dance crew performed an incredible hip hop dance against domestic violence and climate change!

 April 12, 2014

 We met our neighbors, spread awareness about Alipato Project, and raised $180 at our garage sale fundraiser!